HugoAi2bc/TRiP/README.md

 Welcome to the TRiP tool tutorial !
 >TRiP is designed to perform all classical steps of **ribosome profiling** (RiboSeq) data >analysis from the FastQ files to the differential expression analysis.

+[TOC]

 ## 1) Install Docker
 First of all, Docker must be present in version 19 or higher.
 If you don’t already have it, now is the time to fix it !
 Docker Engine is available on different OS like macOS and Windows 10 through Docker Desktop and as a static binary installation for a variety of Linux platforms.
 All are available here : https://docs.docker.com/engine/install/
 >Tips:
->&emsp;For Windows, WSL2 and Ubuntu from Microsoft store applications are needed too.
+>&emsp;&emsp;&emsp;For Windows, WSL2 and Ubuntu from Microsoft store applications are needed too.

 ## 2) Directory preparation
 TRiP does not need installation (yipee) but a precise folder architecture is required (boo).